-How to name a Trust
+How to Name a Trust

 Choosing a name for your Trust is the easy, but important part.
 Most people name a Trust something logical and representative of their family.
 This makes sense, as it makes it easy to remember, so when you’re renaming all the assets the Trust will hold, it’s a logical process.
 Your family name (and possibly the date the Trust is established), along with the words “Family Trust” at the end, is a simple formula that’s commonly used.
 Using this format or something similar to it leaves very little room for any misinterpretation as to what the Trust document is.
 Date can be used as an organizational tool, or it can be left off entirely.

-How to fund a Trust
+How to Fund a Trust

-Once you have created and named your Trust, the next step is funding it.
+Once you have created and named your Trust, the next step is funding your Trust.
 Funding a Trust simply means you are moving assets into the Trust, making the Trust the new owner.
 Keep in mind, your Trust is a vehicle designed to hold and protect your assets.
 Until you put said assets into it, it really holds no value or has any purpose.
 There is a pretty straightforward process to move appropriate assets into a Trust.
 Much of it just involves renaming an asset to be Trust-owned.

 Individual assets can have slightly different processes, so be sure to check each one.
 For example, to put real estate into your Trust, you will need the deed, and if you have a mortgage on the property, it’s possible, but not likely, that you might need permission from your lender.
 If you’re transferring bank accounts into your Trust, you should check with your bank for the specifics on paperwork.

-Other common questions about Trusts
+Other Common Questions about Trusts

 Differences Between a Will and a Trust